A Long Way From Home

 at a prison just outside Perugia where she has been held since last November.

-She wants to listen to music, so we bought her a personal CD player and some music, and it's supposed to be approved and all set, but that doesn't mean it's going to get in.
+She wants to listen to music, so we brought her a personal CD player and some music, and it's supposed to be approved and all set, but that doesn't mean it's going to get in.

-On this Tuesday in February, here we are,
+On this Tuesday in February, here we are.

 Kurt Knox is with his ex-wife, Etta Mellis.

 48 Hours brought Kurt to Italy in order to interview both parents together.
+Day to day,

 what is Amanda's existence like right now in jail?